Nathanwoodburn/HSDBatcherGUI/README.md

 5. Set API key and Wallet name
 6. Test using the Test button.
 (It should spit out your accounts.
 This Gui only uses default account at the moment)
 7. Add passphrase
-8. Option set transaction sending interval
+8. Set transaction sending interval (defaul 1000 ms)
 9. Set transaction mode
    1. OPEN: Opens domains
    2. BID: Sends bid with specified bid and blind